13

 A picture, captured before the spell could break.

-The mama dog, watching over all three of them with a quiet, steady gaze, her own body curled but alert.
-Not resting.
-Guarding.
+Then I noticed someone cuter.
+Two steps away from the kids, the mama dog was watching over all three of them with a quiet, steady gaze, her own body curled but alert.

 Click.